 GDP Annual Growth Rate in Nigeria averaged 2.50 percent from 2011 until 2021, reaching an all time high of 6.88 percent in the first quarter of 2011 and a record low of -6.10 percent in the second quarter of 2020.
 This page provides - Nigeria GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Nigeria GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-GDP Annual Growth Rate in Nigeria is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Nigeria to stand at 3.20 in 12 months time.
-In the long-term, the Nigeria GDP Annual Growth Rate is projected to trend around 3.50 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Nigeria is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Nigeria to stand at 2.40 in 12 months time.
+In the long-term, the Nigeria GDP Annual Growth Rate is projected to trend around 2.30 percent in 2022 and 2.60 percent in 2023, according to our econometric models.